darklynx/request-baskets/README.md

 ...
 ```

-See the [Go driver of MySQL](https://github.com/go-sql-driver/mysql#usage) documentation for detailed description of connection string and its parameters.
+The documentation of [Go driver for MySQL](https://github.com/go-sql-driver/mysql#usage) provides detailed description of connection string and its parameters.

-If you do not have a configured instance of MySQL server to test the Request Baskets service with, you can quickly launch one using Docker with following command:
+If no configured instance of MySQL server is available to test the Request Baskets service with, there is a quick way to launch one using Docker with following command:

 ```bash
 $ docker run --rm --name mysql_baskets -e MYSQL_USER=rbaskets -e MYSQL_PASSWORD=pwd \